A Bible study with Jeffrey J. Harrison

-This can be taken to mean either that God will not answer the man that wants to justify himself with God (LXX), or that the one trying to do so will not be able to answer back when God addresses him (NASB, NIV, KJV).
+This can be taken to mean either that God will not answer the man who wants to justify himself before God (LXX), or that the one trying to do so will not be able to answer back when God addresses him (NASB, NIV, KJV).

 9:4: “‘Wise in heart and mighty in power, who has hardened himself against him and was safe?’”

-God causes volcanoes to erupt even in places that are distant from man.
+God causes volcanoes to erupt even in places that people know nothing about.

 The first part of this verse could refer simply to the nighttime hours, when the sun is not visible.
 But it might also refer to a total eclipse, when the sun disappears behind a dark new moon.
 The sealing of the stars might simply refer to the daylight hours in general, when the nighttime stars are hidden from view.
 But it might also refer to the mysterious appearance and then the sudden disappearance of the stars in the daytime that takes place during a total eclipse.

-The first part of this verse is an allusion to the Creation, with the heavens stretched out like a tent above us.
-The second part is an allusion to God's power over the sea, possibly referring to the waters of the Flood.
-But the specific image used here is of walking on water, an image that points prophetically to the ministry of Jesus (we'll get back to this in just a moment).
+The first part of this verse is an allusion to the Creation, when God stretched out the heavens like a tent over the earth (Psa.
+104:2, Isa.
+40:22, Jer.
+10:12, etc.).
+The second part is an allusion to God’s power over the sea, probably referring to his dominion over the waters of the Flood.
+But the specific image used here, of walking on water, points prophetically to the ministry of Jesus (we’ll get back to this in just a moment).

-"Aash" means "waster," which is probably a euphemism for one of the Babylonian stellar deities still remembered today in the names of the constellations of the night sky, including the zodiac signs used in astrology.
-Some translations identify this as the Great Bear (Ursa Major), which we often refer to as the Big Dipper, but this is just a guess.
-"Kesil" means "fool," in other words, a fool of a god in the stars, probably another of the Babylonian deities.
+Aash means “Waster,” which is probably a euphemism for one of the Babylonian stellar deities that are still remembered today in the names of the constellations in the night sky and the signs of the zodiac.
+Some translations identify this as the Great Bear (Ursa Major), the constellation we often refer to as the Big Dipper, but this is just a guess.
+Kesil means “Fool,” probably referring to another of the Babylonian deities.
 Some equate this with Orion, but this, too, is just a guess.
-"Keemah" means "the cluster," which may refer to the Pleiades.
+Keemah means “the cluster,” which may refer to the Pleiades.
 But more important is the subtext here: that since God made these things, they are obviously not gods to be worshipped.

-The "chambers of the south," in the second part of the verse, was turned into a whole cosmology in intertestamental times (the time between the Old and the New Testaments).
-Heavenly visions took seers to see heavenly chambers (or storehouses) for the snow, rain, and hail.
-But originally, this may have referred to the vast starless regions in the skies of the southern hemisphere.
-How did Job know about these?
-Man was not foolish in earlier ages, as we often suppose, but in many ways wiser than today, with lots of time and the same inclination we have to contemplate the universe.
+Heavenly chanbers, like those mentioned in the second part of the verse, appear in visions recorded in intertestamental times (the time between the Old and the New Testaments).
+Seers were taken away in the spirit to see heavenly chambers (or storehouses) for the snow, rain, and hail among other things.
+But originally, these chambers may have referred to the vast starless regions in the skies of the southern hemisphere.
+How would Job know about these?
+Mankind was not foolish in earlier ages, as is often supposed, but in many ways was wiser than we are today, with lots of time and the same inclination we have to contemplate the universe.
 It also helped that the starry skies were much brighter in those days, before electricity and street lights washed out the nighttime skies.

 We can’t see God even if he goes right by us.